-Coughing is a common symptom of mold exposure, along with sneezing, a runny nose or a stuffy nose, a sore throat, shortness of breath, wheezing and headaches.
-Not everyone exposed to mold develops a cough, but many people do, especially with prolonged exposure.
-Infants, small children, elderly people and those with respiratory disorders or disorders of the immune system are at increased risk for mold-related illness, but anyone can be affected.
+A cough is a common symptom of mold exposure, along with sneezing, a runny or a stuffy nose, a sore throat, shortness of breath, wheezing and headaches.
+Not everyone exposed to mold develops a cough, but many people that are considered to be mold-sensitive do, especially with prolonged exposure.
+Infants and young children, because their immune systems are not yet fully developed, elderly people, because their immune systems have weakened with age, pregnant women, and those individuals with respiratory disorders or disorders of the immune system (COPD and AIDS sufferers are examples), are at an increased risk for mold-related illness.
+However, anyone can be affected.
 In fact, even family pets can get sick if they are exposed to mold in the home.

 Of course, a cough can be caused by many things other than exposure to mold, including a cold or other respiratory virus, influenza (the flu), seasonal allergies, bronchitis and pneumonia.
 Some of those illnesses can actually be caused by exposure to mold, such as bronchitis and pneumonia, though of course mold is not the only cause of those conditions.
-If you think you’ve been exposed to mold, then it is possible mold is causing you to cough.
-The only way to know for sure, though, is to see your doctor for a diagnosis.
+If you think you’ve been exposed to mold, then it is possible that exposure to the mold’s spores is what is causing you to cough.
+The only way to know for sure is to see your doctor for a diagnosis.

-Make sure to let your doctor know if you’ve been exposed to household mold or think mold may be causing your cough.
-Your doctor may order tests, such as blood tests, chest x-rays or laboratory tests of any sputum, to help make an accurate diagnosis.
+Make sure to let your doctor know if you’ve been exposed to household mold or you suspect that mold may be causing your cough.
+Your doctor may order tests, such as blood tests, chest x-rays or laboratory tests of any mucus, to help make an accurate diagnosis.

-In order for treatment to be effective, you’ll also need to prevent continued exposure to mold.
-If you continue to be exposed to mold, you will probably continue to suffer symptoms and your condition may even worsen.
+In order for any treatment for mold exposure to be effective, you will also need to eliminate any continued exposure to mold.
+This may mean a temporary, or even permanent, relocation from your home if that is where the exposure is taking place.
+If you continue to be exposed to mold, you will undoubtedly continue to suffer symptoms and your condition may even worsen.

-It’s important to thoroughly remove all mold from your home and to take steps to prevent mold from returning in order to prevent future mold-related illness.
-You’ll need to figure out what caused mold to start growing in your home to begin with and correct the problem in order to prevent mold from returning.
-That means fixing leaky pipes, repairing leaky roofs, etc.
+It’s important to thoroughly remove all molds from your home and then take steps to prevent mold from returning.
+You need to do this in order to prevent future mold-related illness.
+You will need to figure out what caused mold to start growing in your home to begin with, and then to correct the problem in order to prevent mold from returning.
+That means:

-We recommend scheduling a free in-home consultation with a mold remediation professional that will inspect your home and advise you about the mold removal process as well as ways to prevent mold from returning.
-If you’re experiencing a cough or other health problems related to exposure to mold, it’s probably best for you to have a professional handle the mold removal for you so that you aren’t exposed to more mold and don’t make your condition worse.
-Even if you plan to handle the mold removal yourself, though, you can benefit from some free expert advice.
-Follow this link to find experienced mold removal professionals offering free in-home consultations near you.
+Next, we recommend scheduling a free in-home consultation with a mold remediation professional.
+They will inspect your home and advise you about the mold removal process.
+They will also tell you how to prevent the mold from returning.
+If you’re experiencing a cough or other health problems related to exposure to mold, it’s probably best for you to have a professional handle the mold removal for you.
+Be sure to ask your doctor if removing mold from your home yourself could make your condition worse.
+Even if you plan to handle the mold removal yourself, you can benefit from some free expert advice.
+Follow this link to get a list of experienced mold removal professionals offering free in-home consultations near you.